 The Heat Pump Association places emphasis on advice and education, to ensure that systems are appropriate to their applications and installed with the highest degree of professionalism.

-Heat pumps can supply more energy than they consume – by extracting heat from their natural surroundings.
+Heat pumps can supply more energy than they consume – by transfering heat from their natural surroundings.
 An "unassisted" ground source heat pump system can supply as much as 3kW of heat output for just 1kW of electrical input.
 A heat pump linked to a ThermalBank can supply as much as 6kW of heat for 1kW of electricity.
 Heat can be transferred from outside air or from warm exhaust air.
 Heat can also be drawn from the ground or from a water source such as river or waste water.
 Heat from any of these sources can be used to heat air or water for space heating, domestic hot water or other industrial needs.

-Unlike other heating systems heat pumps can also be used for cooling.
+Unlike other heating systems, heat pumps can also be used for cooling.

 Heat pumps can be used for: